openharmony/docs/en/application-dev/faqs/faqs-native.md

 # Native API Usage

+## Is there a native API that provides functions similar to Canvas?

+Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9

+Yes.
+The native API **Drawing** provides similar functions.
+It can be used for 2D drawing.

 ## When a native HAP is running, the error message "Obj is not a valid object" is displayed for the imported namespace.
 What should I do?

 Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9

 Check the **abiFilters** parameter value in the **build-profile.json5** file in the root directory of the module (not the root directory of the project).
 If the device is 32-bit, the value must be **armeabi-v7a**.
 If the device is 64-bit, the value must be **arm64-v8a**.

+## What should I do when the error message "install parse profile prop check error" is displayed during the running of a native HAP?

+Applicable to: OpenHarmony SDK 3.2.6.3, stage model of API version 9

+Check the **abiFilters** parameter value in the **build-profile.json5** file in the root directory of the module (not the root directory of the project).
+If the device is 32-bit, the value must be **armeabi-v7a**.
+If the device is 64-bit, the value must be **arm64-v8a**.

+## What should I do when the error message "undefined symbol: OH_LOG_Print" is displayed during log printing by **OH_LOG_Print**?

+Applicable to: OpenHarmony SDK 3.2.6.3, stage model of API version 9

+Modify the **CMakeLists.txt** file by adding **libhilog_ndk.z.so** to the end of **target_link_libraries**.

-## How do I obtain the value of version in the package.json file of a module in the C++ code developed using native APIs?
+## How do I obtain the value of version in the package.json file of a module?

 Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9